yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue_Debug_Info.rst

    * - rgx_twiddling_test
      - Attempt to twiddle a number of textures in a number of pixel formats

-While future releases of the DDK may include more tools, this is the core set expected to be available in most DDK releases and are the most useful for verifying GPU functionality.
+While future releases of ti-img-rogue-umlibs may include more tools, this is the core set expected to be available in most ti-img-rogue-umlibs releases and are the most useful for verifying GPU functionality.

 The order of operation to verify fundamental GPU functionality is as follows: